 William Rufus, also known as William II, was the third son of William the Conqueror.
 He was also the second Norman King of England and ruled the country after the death of his father in 1087.

 William Rufus has been praised by historians for his chivalry and his achievements in battles.
 He also dealt very successfully with the various revolts during his reign.
 Additionally, he managed to extend his rule to Wales and Maine.
 However, he has also been called lacking in social graces and natural dignity and devoid of religious piety and morality.

 After William Rufus’s death in 1100, his brother Henry I became the king of England and he ruled until 1135.
 After Henry’s death, his cousin Stephen and daughter Matilda ruled England for some years, although the country remained torn by civil war.

-William the Conqueror, also known as William I, can easily be considered the most famous ruler of the Norman period.
+William the Conqueror, also known as William I and William the Bastard can easily be considered the most famous ruler of the Norman period.
 He founded the dynasty in England and was thus the first Norman ruler.

-It was also William I who consolidated the Norman rule in England by a string of castles constructed all over the country on the most strategic locations.
-He also redistributed the land to his loyal servants and laid the foundations of aristocracy.
+It was also William I who consolidated the Norman rule in England by a string of castles constructed all over the country in the most strategic locations.
+He also redistributed the land to his loyal servants and laid the foundations of the Norman aristocracy in England.

 Among the Norman kings, Stephen can be considered the worst ruler of all.
 He was the cousin of King Henry I and proclaimed himself king after the death of Henry I in 1135.

 He actually usurped the right of Matilda who was the rightful heir to the deceased king.
 During the reign of Stephen, England was plunged into civil war and Stephen was eventually taken prisoner in the Battle of Lincoln against Matilda.